Click to see inside our school…

 How will I be told if my application is successful?

-You will be informed by email on 16 April 2021 and by letter two to three days later.
+You will be informed by email in mid April 2024 and by letter two to three days later.

 What happens if my application is unsuccessful?

 All parents have a statutory right of appeal to an Independent Appeal Panel.
-Information on the appeals process is provided in the Admissions Policy.
+Information on the appeals process is provided in the Admissions Policy below.

 Do you have a waiting list?